Boynton Primary School

 Welcome to Class Three

-Our teachers are Mrs Edwards and Mrs Rix and our teaching assistant and HLTA is Mrs Mortimer.
+Our teachers are Mrs Edwards and Mrs Botham and our teaching assistant and HLTA is Mrs Mortimer.

 Class Information: